wildonion/ayoub/README.md

 > ayoub PaaS: ```cargo build --bin ayoub --release```

+* To update a user access level to dev first signup the user using `/auth/signup` API then run the binary like so: `./ayoub wildonion 0`

 * 🆔 Run `auth` service: ```./ayoub auth 8335```

 * 🗓️ Run `event` service: ```./ayoub event 8336```